binance/binance-spot-api-docs/faqs/sbe_faq.md

 - `mbx:exponent`: Points to the exponent field corresponding to the mantissa field
 - `mbx:jsonPath`: Contains the name of the equivalent field in the JSON response
 - `mbx:jsonValue`: Contains the name of the equivalent ENUM value in the JSON response
+- `mbx:defaultJsonValue`: Contains the default value of the JSON response.